CMakeToolchain

 These tools are still experimental (so subject to breaking changes) but with very stable syntax.
 We encourage the usage of it to be prepared for Conan 2.0.

-command line invocation of CMake with the -DCMAKE_TOOLCHAIN_FILE=conan_toolchain.cmake
+command line invocation of CMake with the -DCMAKE_TOOLCHAIN_FILE=conan_toolchain.cmake.
+This generator translates

 the current package configuration, settings, and options, into CMake toolchain syntax.